clima-fr/42_Exam-Rank-03/README.md

 # Exam Practice Tool

-Practice the exam just like you would in the real exam with this tool - https://github.com/JCluzet/42_EXAM
+Enhance your exam preparation by using this tool to simulate real exam conditions and practice effectively - https://github.com/JCluzet/42_EXAM